5. Surgery Core Clerkship

 The patient encounter log should be reviewed at the time of the mid-core session.
 The mid-core feedback session must be a one-on-one session with each student with completion of the standard form, signed by both the Program Director and the student.
 Summative evaluation of each student will include the administration of an end-of- core written examination in the form of the National Board of Medical Examiners Subject Examination in Surgery.

-The final summative feedback evaluation will determine the grade for the clerkship and will be based on five components weighted as follows: 1.
-Medical Knowledge (20%) 2.
+The final summative feedback evaluation will determine the grade for the clerkship and will be based on several components weighted as follows: 1.
+Medical Knowledge 2.
+Patient Care 3.
+Practice-Based Learning and Improvement 4.
+Interpersonal and Communication Skills 5.
+Professionalism and 6.
+System-Based Practice.

 CORE TOPIC GOALS and OBJECTIVES